11 Easy Steps to Install a Solar Tube

 Ideally, the angle is the same as the latitude of your state.
 The tilt allows the dome to face the sun and get optimum radiation throughout the year.

-In Australia, you’d want to tilt your panels and domes to around 30° north.
-In America, the optimal tilt angle would be between 28° and 48° south, depending on your state.
+In Australia, typically, solar installations might be tilted around 30° north.
+In America, the optimal tilt angle could be between 28° and 48° south, but always consult local guidelines or experts.

 9. Put the extension tubes